A Quick Guide to Caucuses, Assemblies and Primaries

 Only registered democrats can participate in the Democratic Party's caucuses and assemblies.
 All registered voters can participate in the primaries but unaffiliated voters must choose in which party's primary they are going to participate.

 For races other than president, the Democratic party uses a caucus and assembly process to nominate candidates.
-To participate in the 2026 caucuses, you must be a registered Democratic voter by February 9, 2026.Â
+To participate in the 2026 caucuses, you must be a registered Democratic voter by February 9, 2026.
+You must attend the County Caucus to be a delegate at the County Assembly and you must attend the County Assembly to be a delegate at the Congressional District or State Assembly.

-Larimer County Precinct Caucus: Thursday, March 5 from 5:30-8:00pm (virtual link will be available mid-February*)
+Larimer County Precinct Caucus: Thursday, March 5 from 5:00-8:00pm (sign up here)

 Weld County Precinct Caucus: Saturday, March 7 from 9:00am-noon (sign up here)

-County Assembly: Representatives to the county assemblies will nominate primary candidates for county-level offices and select delegates to the state, congressional district, and multi-county assemblies.Â
+County Assembly: County Assemblies follow the caucuses.
+At the County Assembly, delegates vote for primary candidates for county-level offices and select delegates to the Congressional District Assemblies and the State Assembly.

 Weld County Assembly: Saturday, March 14 starting at 9am at the Doubletree by Hilton in Greeley, CO